dilutedsearch/DilutedSearch/doc/main.md

 What is DilutedSearch?

-DilutedSearch is a plugin that automatically submits searches to a search engine ("diluted searches") whenever a real search is performed.
-By performing many "dummy" searches for every real search, DilutedSearch makes it more difficult to identify which searches are real and which searches are automatically generated.
+DilutedSearch is a Firefox plugin that enhances the internet search privacy.
+It is well-known that search queries could be used to collect personal information such as habits, medical history, finances, sexual orientation, or political affiliation.
+DilutedSearch addresses this issue by interleaving automatically generated searches with real searches.
+By mixing many "dummy" searches with real searches, DilutedSearch makes it more difficult for the search engine to identify which searches are real and which searches are automatically generated.
+In other words, actual searches are diluted by "dummy" searches.
+The extension also disables click tracking, to prevent the search engine from knowing which links were clicked on.

 How does DilutedSearch work?

-The extension works by waiting for the user to search for something on a major search engine.
-When a search occurs, the extension schedules a number of diluted searches (the exact number can be controlled by the user) at random points over a certain amount of time (also configurable by the user).
-The search categories (from which the diluted searches are chosen) are also configurable by the user.
+The plugin works by scheduling a number of "dummy" searches at random points over a certain amount of time.
+Additional "dummy" searches are added whenever a new real search is performed.
+The "dummy" searches are chosen based on contents from Wikipedia under different search categories.
+The search categories and many other settings are configurable by the user.

-The extension also disables click tracking, to prevent the search engine from knowing which searches were real by simply determining which links were clicked on.

 How do I use DilutedSearch?